India ranks eighth for cancer preparedness among 10 Asia-Pacific countries: EIU | Health

 India ranks eighth for cancer preparedness among 10 Asia-Pacific countries: EIU

-India was ranked eighth as regards cancer preparedness among 10 Asia-Pacific countries, according to a new report.
+India has been ranked eighth for cancer preparedness among 10 Asia-Pacific countries, according to a new report.
 The Economist Intelligence Unit (EIU) report on "Cancer preparedness in Asia-Pacific: Progress towards universal cancer control", sponsored by Roche, examines the findings from the EIU's Index of Cancer Preparedness.

 The report describes the complexities of the challenge of cancer facing 10 Asia-Pacific countries -- Australia, China, India, Indonesia, Japan, Malaysia, the Philippines, South Korea, Thailand and Vietnam.
 The report has ranked India at the eighth position.